 The great thing about Scrum Agile is that it is scalable.
 It’s just as good in helping you make small changes as it is in supporting major change initiatives.
 Clients are often surprised at how a seemingly small change can have a big impact, if it is delivered effectively.
 Another reason why Consulting for change is a good alternative to change management, which is often so heavyweight that it can cost more to implement than the anticipated benefits.
 Have a look at our article ‘Small change, big impact‘ to see how.

 It does, of course, help to have some expert guidance and we offer a series of practical workshops on Agile delivery to get you going.
 This helps your people start delivering change quickly and effectively.

 Consulting for change

 We hope you can see how the Fairisle Consulting for change approach works well as an alternative to change management.
 We won’t try to impose an external model on your business.
 We’ll work with you and your people to define your change and help you to put a practical, effective plan in place.
 We equip you and your team with effective tools and techniques, and work beside you as you deliver your change.
-We describe this process as ‘Setting the conditions for change’.
 Once you’re up to speed with the approach you’ll be equipped to manage, anticipate, plan, and respond to future changes.
 Many of our clients find that adopting the approach enhances the way they think about change and gives them new confidence to face the future.